dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 Dendron provides support for graph view using a fork of the [markdown-links](https://marketplace.visualstudio.com/items?itemName=tchayen.markdown-links) extension.

-The Dendron graph view is generated using our hierarichal index.
+The Dendron graph view is generated using our hierarchical index.
 It also shows different relationships than most of the graph views you're probably used to.

-Instead of showing edges as links between nodes, Dendron edges are the hierarichal relationships between your notes.
+Instead of showing edges as links between nodes, Dendron edges are the hierarchical relationships between your notes.
 Think of it as a 20,000 foot view of the structure of your knowledge base.

 Note that this command is not optimized for performance and you might notice slowdowns if you have more than a few hundred notes.
-If you are running into performance issues, please upvote this [issue](https://github.com/dendronhq/dendron/issues/107) to prioritize the performacne work!
+If you are running into performance issues, please upvote this [issue](https://github.com/dendronhq/dendron/issues/107) to prioritize the performance work!

 ## Commands

 ### Dendron: Show Note Graph

+Ctrl + Shift + P: `> Dendron: Show Note Graph`

 Show your note hierarchies visually in a graph.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/graph.show-notes.gif)

 ### Dendron: Show Schema Graph

+Ctrl + Shift + P: `> Dendron: Show Schema Graph`

 Show your note schemas visually in a graph.
 Schemas will be labelled by their `title` attribute.
 If `title` is not set, default to its `id`.